shreyashijain1/ToDoListProject/README.md

 Execute "npm start"

 Note:
-Backend application is running on 8080 port and React application on 3000
+Backend Node application is running on 8080 port and React application on 3000.
+Make sure MongoDb is installed in the system